skills/release-based-workflow/.github/steps/3-release-pr-opened.md

 - A description of the changes proposed in the pull request.
 - [@mentions](https://docs.github.com/en/articles/basic-writing-and-formatting-syntax/#mentioning-people-and-teams) of the person or team responsible for reviewing proposed changes.

 To expedite the creation of this pull request, I've added a pull request template to the repository.
 When you create a pull request, default text will automatically be displayed.
 This should help you identify and fill out all the necessary information.
-If you don't want to use the template content, just remove the text from the pull request and repace it with your pull request message.
+If you don't want to use the template content, just remove the text from the pull request and replace it with your pull request message.

 ### :keyboard: Activity: Open a release pull request